raspberrypilearning/comic-character/en/step_2.md

 The `.innerText` property can be used to refer to the text content of an HTML element.

---- task ---

-Add the `.innerText` property to the querySelector.

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
-line_number_start: 1
-line_highlights: 3
----
-     // Update Copyright Year function
-     const currentYear = new Date();
-     document.querySelector("#currentYear").innerText

---- /code ---

---- /task ---

-The `currentYear` constant holds the full date returned by the `Date()` function, but you only need the four-digit year part of the date.
+The `currentDate` constant holds the full date returned by the `Date()` function, but you only need the four-digit year part of the date.

 You can use the `.getFullYear()` method for this.

 --- task ---

-Set the text content of the `<span>` to the current year.
+Set the `.innerText` content of the `<span>` with the attribute `id="copyrightYear"` to the current four-digit year.

 --- code ---
 ---